Skip to content

 Polish Prime Minister Donald Tusk meets air force personnel at the 32nd Tactical Air Base in Lask, Poland a day after the drone incident.
 (AN/KPRM)

 The U.N.
-Security Council scheduled an emergency session after Poland accused Russia of an “unprecedented” border violation.
+Security Council met in emergency session and NATO launched a new defensive initiative, "Operation Eastern Sentry," after Poland accused Russia of an "unprecedented" border violation involving 19 drones.

 Latest